Grouping Locations

 • Add New Locations

-One great feature of UMix is managing all your business locations in one, easy place.
-Note - If you simply want a new player for an existing location, just submit a support request to tell us, and we'll take it from there.
-Adding a new location is ...
+One great feature of UMix is managing all your business locations in one easy place - the UMix Dashboard.
+Note: If you simply want a new player for an existing location, just submit a support request to tell us, and we'll take it from there.
+Adding a ...

 • Our Invoicing Policies